 Structuring Blog Posts for Rankings

-Match the format Google currently rewards for your target query.
-Check the top ten results before writing.
-If they are all 2,000-word guides with tables and FAQ sections, a 500-word post will not compete.
+Match the format search engines currently reward for your target query.
+Check the top results before writing.
+If they are all long guides with tables and FAQ sections, a short post will not compete.
 If they are short tutorials, long-form does not help.
+Use a clear main heading, descriptive subheadings that mirror the subtopics real searchers want, and short paragraphs.
+Include an introduction that directly answers the query near the top, then expand with detail.
+This structure works for both readers and search engines.

 Internal Linking From Blog to Products

 Every blog post should link to at least one collection and one product page using descriptive anchor text.
-A post about choosing waterproof boots should link to the waterproof boots collection using anchor text like "waterproof hiking boots" rather than "click here".
+A post about choosing waterproof boots should link to the waterproof boots collection using anchor text like "waterproof hiking boots" rather than "click here."
 These internal links pass authority to commercial pages and help buyers move from research to purchase.

 Publishing Cadence